jeetelongname/jeetelongname.github.io/blog-hugo/content/posts/js-oop-ruby.md

 ## Methods {#methods}

-Methods are a little more interesting, Methods are properties that are functions, they The way they access the object is through the use of the `this` keyword.
+Methods are a little more interesting, Methods are properties that are functions.
+The way they access the object is through the use of the `this` keyword.

 ```js
 obj = {